MdAbedin/slack-emoji-enlarger/README.md

 ## Usage Examples

-- Enlarge an image `stonks.jpg` to have a height of 3 emojis where each emoji's name is `:stonks-big-00:`, `:stonks-big-01:`, etc. to the Slack workspace `coinbase.slack.com` using your Slack user token `xoxs-123456789`:
+- Enlarge an image `stonks.jpg` to have a height of 3 emojis where each emoji's name is `:stonks-big-00:`, `:stonks-big-01:`, etc. to the Slack workspace `coinbase.slack.com` using your Slack user token `xoxs-1234-1234-1234-abcd`:
-  - `python3 slack-emoji-enlarger.py stonks.jpg height 3 stonks-big coinbase xoxs-123456789`
+  - `python3 slack-emoji-enlarger.py stonks.jpg height 3 stonks-big coinbase xoxs-1234-1234-1234-abcd`

+- Enlarge a gif `eyes-shaking.gif` to have a width of 10 emojis where each emoji's name is `:eyes-shaking-w10-000:`, `:eyes-shaking-w10-001:`, etc. to the slack workspace `hacknyu.slack.com` using your Slack user token `xoxs-1234-1234-1234-abcd`, with each gif tile being lossy compressed with a factor of 100:
+  - `python3 slack-emoji-enlarger.py eyes-shaking.gif width 10 eyes-shaking-w10 hacknyu xoxs-1234-1234-1234-abcd --gif_compression 100`

 ## Notes
 - **DO NOT SHARE OR MAKE YOUR SLACK TOKEN PUBLICALLY FINDABLE**, for example don't message someone with a command copy paste that has your token in it or upload it to a public github repo.
 It can be used to authenticate for many Slack API endpoints, so if someone other than you has your token, they could cause a lot of problems in your Slack workspace